 It’s common for people to rub cocaine in their gums or snort the powder through the nose.
 Others may dissolve the powder to make it injectable into the bloodstream.
-In all cases, cocaine increases dopamine levels, affecting movement and the brain’s built-in reward system.
+Since cocaine is a potent stimulant drug, it increases the levels of dopamine in the brain, affecting movement and the brain’s reward system.

 Usually, dopamine returns to the cell that produced it, recycling it when the signal between the nerve cells ends.
 However, cocaine prevents this return and allows the chemical to build up and disrupt communication.
 As a result, the interaction reinforces drug-taking behaviors.

 Like other drugs, cocaine rewires the brain’s reward circuit over time, which can lead to addiction.
 Eventually, the circuit adjusts to the new normal, becoming less sensitive to it and requiring larger doses to achieve the same feeling and relief from withdrawal.